 I normally don’t endorse retailer branded credit cards but the TrueEarnings® card from Costco really stands out as one of the better cash back credit cards out there.
 With 3% back at U.S. stand-alone gas stations, including at Costco (up to $4,000 a year, 1% thereafter), 2% on restaurant and travel purchases as well as 1% back on everything else, your rewards can add up quickly.
 Also, make sure you are comfortable with paying for a Costco membership, because this card’s annual fee covers the membership.
 In addition, you get 0% APR on your purchases for the first 6 months.

 My wife LOVES this card, but that’s beside the point.
-The deal with Discover It is that there is a rotating cash back category per quarter that entitles you to 5% cash back.
-From now to June 2013, the cash back category is home improvement stores for up to $1,500.
+The deal with Discover It is that there is a rotating cash back category per quarter that entitles you to 5% cash back as long as you sign up for it.
+From now until the end of 2013, the cash back category is online shopping.
 You can also get 0% intro APR on balance transfers for 18 months, then the variable standard purchase APR of 10.99% – 20.99%.
 The balance transfer fee is 3% for each balance transfer.

 The Blue Cash Everyday card is great if you do a bunch of grocery shopping because it gives 3% back on stand-alone supermarket purchases, 2% back on gas stations and select major department stores, and 1% on everything else.
-On top of that, you can get a $100 bonus if you spend $1,000 within the first 3 months and 0% APR the first 12 months of your purchases.
+On top of that, you can get a $50 bonus if you spend $1,000 within the first 3 months.
+You also get an Amazon Prime member for the first year with the credit card and 0% APR the first 15 months of your purchases.
 Best of all, there is no annual fees with this card.

 The Priceline rewards visa credit card is going to give you 5 points for every dollar you spend Priceline.com purchases and 1 points for every dollar spent anywhere else.
 You can also get a bonus 5,000 points after spending $1,000 on qualifying transactions within 90 days of opening an account.